-My primary, go-to language is ANSI C. Ones I know decently otherwise are the Bourne shell, Java, COBOL and FORTRAN.
+My primary, go-to languages are ANSI C and Perl—typical UNIX fare, I know.
+Ones I know decently otherwise are Assembly, Java, FORTRAN and TeX (if you consider that programming).
 I dislike assembler language but understand it well.
-As for anything else: I can generally pick up on the basics of a given language in a short amount of time, though not exactly proficiently; I'm a jack of all trades and master of maybe like one or two.
+As for anything else: I can generally pick up on the basics of a given language in a short amount of time, though not exactly proficiently; I’m a jack of all trades and master of maybe like one or two.

 If you want to see some other programming contributions, check me out on GitLab.

 LaTeX class for composing essays in proper MLA format.
 Supports images, tables, automatic citations, running headers and most anything else you’d want.